zhynwng/MLEC-simulator/README.md

 ## Step 0: Reserve node

 To properly run the simualtor, it's best to use a node with many CPU cores.
 Our code uses multiple threads to run the simulator in parallel, and a node with a lot of CPU cores would make simulation much faster.
-For example, you many reserve a node from [Chameleon](https://chameleoncloud.readthedocs.io/en/latest/technical/reservations.html)
+For example, you may reserve a node from [Chameleon](https://chameleoncloud.readthedocs.io/en/latest/technical/reservations.html)